 Cake for Breakfast?
 Yes, Please.

-Also, it works well as a snack, it is lovely with a cup of tea, and -why not- as a light dessert at the end of a meal.
-Being a simple, pretty wholesome cake, we have never added anything more than a dusting of powdered (icing) sugar but nothing prevents you from adding an icing or glaze.
+Also, it works well as a snack (merenda), it is lovely with a cup of tea, and -why not- as a light dessert at the end of a meal.
+Being a simple, pretty wholesome cake, we have never added anything more than a dusting of powdered (icing) sugar.

 Although my mom's handwritten recipe book has recipes that sometimes give me a 'headache', lol, (no baking time, no instructions, no oven temperatures!), this Ciambella allo Yogurt, Easy Yogurt Cake is a trusted recipe that has been made countless of times.
 My mother makes it every other week and as soon as I come back to Rome, it is the first cake she asks me to bake.

-What distinguishes this cake from any other is its moistness and rich surface.
+What distinguishes this cake from any other is its moistness.
 However, it has such an amazing subtle flavor that captivates my taste buds at every bite.
 Pair that with a nice morning cappuccino and I am the happiest camper in the world.
-If you could see me now you would see the smile I have on my face, lol.

-Want to start experiencing a European-style breakfast?
-Get that container of yogurt and watch how easy it can be to be enjoying your own Ciambella allo Yogurt, Easy Yogurt Cake just like mine!
+Want to experience a European-style breakfast?
+Get that container of yogurt and see for yourself how easy it is to make this Yogurt Cake!